 Other elements can also be included in a form-based code, like architectural, landscaping, signage, and environmental standards.
-Most importantly, the resulting regulation is both visual and user-friendly and can provide a template for how to summarize and communicate land use regulations elsewhere in the community where traditional zoning is still in place.
+Most importantly, the resulting regulation is both visual and user friendly and can provide a template for how to summarize and communicate land use regulations elsewhere in the community where traditional zoning is still in place.
 While Pelham does not have public water and sewer in its town center, which impacts the level of density that can occur there, a form-based code can still be an effective set of regulations to get better mixed-use development.
-Pictured below is a complete redevelopment of an historic single-family dwelling on Main Street in Pelham Center's Mixed-Use district (MUZD).
-Its reduced setbacks to the road, with parking in the back and precise reproduction of the original façade, maintains an intimate scale, helping to retain Pelham Center's cherished small-town streetscape, while embracing the MUZD's goal of encouraging a mix of residential and business uses within the same property.
-The new building features three business units on the ground floor with two apartments on the 2nd floor.
-This successful project can serve as an example for the development of Form-Based Codes.
+For more information, please visit: https://formbasedcodes.org